TongjiZhanglab/MHB/README.md

 #### 2. Identificaiton of potential regulatory MHBs
 ------------------------------------------------------------------------------------------------------------------------------

-> We calculated a score for each stable allele-specific MHB based on the features of known ICRs, including the allele-imbalance of DNA methylation amount and H3K9me3 signals, the existence of known imprinted genes or allele-specific expressed genes within 350 kb, the overlapping with DNase I hypersensitive sites, Zpf57 binding motifs, CTCF binding sites and lncRNA genes.
+> We calculated a score for each stable allele-specific MHB based on the features of known ICRs, including the allele-imbalance of DNA methylation amount and H3K9me3 signals, the overlapping with DNase I hypersensitive sites, Zpf57 binding motifs, CTCF binding sites and lncRNA genes.

 + The source code for identification of potential regulatory allele-specific MHBs is available at [prMHB_identification]().